lakkatv/lakka-website/content/articles/2016/08/23/lakka-update-including-retroarch-136.md

  - Updated Gambatte, fixes the savestates bug
  - Fixed command line updater for imx6
  - Added an ncurses interface for easier wifi configuration (still command line based)
- - Builds to a new server provided by a sponsor
+ - Builds moved to a new server provided by a sponsor

 ## What's next?